 - Do regular strength training to support muscles, and stretching or yoga to improve flexibility.

 - When jumping, bend the knees while landing.
-This takes pressure off the ACL and prevents injury.
+This takes the pressure off the ACL and prevents injury.

 - Crouch and bend at the knees and hips to reduce the chances of an ACL injury.

 - For athletes who play just one sport, conditioning and training year-round can help them stay in shape and make an injury less likely.
 Although, we suggest at a lower intensity than during the competitive season.

 Interested in getting involved in an injury prevention program?
 Dayton Children's offers Sportsmetrics prevention and sports enhancement program.
 Learn more!